 Four Key Steps to Acceptance

 - Don’t Judge – Be “culture-neutral.”
 Don’t view differences as good or bad.
 Viewing a culture as “different” instead of “wrong” will allow you to warm up to their ways.
-Finding fault in another is often due to fear that you are the one who’s wrong, instead of fact.
-As Charlyne Blatcher Martin writes for com, “It is safe to say that our fear or insecurity is often the breeding ground for casting a suspicious eye at ‘the foreigner.’”
+Finding fault in another is often due to fear that you are the one who’s wrong.
+As Charlyne Blatcher Martin writes for global business protocol, “It is safe to say that our fear or insecurity is often the breeding ground for casting a suspicious eye at ‘the foreigner.’”

 - Accept Ambiguity – You’ll find that many processes and behaviors of other cultures are ambiguous to you.
 You must relinquish control and accept this ambiguity.
 Doing so will allow room for fresh connections to be made.
 You’ll see that you don’t always have the “right” answer; there are many answers to the same question.